Spectrum concentration in deep residual learning: a free probability approach: Introduction

 \section{Introduction}

 Deep neural networks have obtained impressive achievements in numerous fields from computer vision \cite{krizhevsky2012imagenet} to speech recognition \cite{mohamed2012acoustic} and natural language processing \cite{collobert2008unified}.
-Yet for all the successes won with these deep structures, we have gained only a rudimentary understanding of why and in what contexts they work well.
-It has been well-known that the weight initialization plays a key role in the training of deep models.
-Prior works \cite{glorot2010understanding,He2015Delving,Pennington2017Resurrecting} have shown that, to prevent gradients from vanishing or exploding, one shall choose a proper initialization so that the deep network's input-out Jacobian is well-conditioned.
-In other words, in order to preserve the norm of a randomly chosen error vector through backpropagation, the mean squared singular value of the Jacobian matrix remains to be the order of \(O(1)\), compared with the (possibly) tremendous width or depth of the network.
+Yet for all the successes won with these deep structures, we have gained only a rudimentary theoretical understanding of why and in what contexts they work well.
+Modern deep neural networks are typically trained with gradient-based methods, where the (weight) initialization plays a crucial role in the efficient training of those deep models, as a result of the highly non-convex nature of the underlying objective function.
+Prior works~\cite{glorot2010understanding,He2015Delving,Pennington2017Resurrecting} have shown that, to prevent gradients from vanishing or exploding (which is believed to be the main difficulty in training deeper models that have more expressive power than shallower ones), one shall choose a proper initialization so that the deep network's input-out Jacobian is well-conditioned.
+In other words, in order to preserve the norm of a randomly chosen error vector through backpropagation, the squared singular values of the Jacobian matrix shall remain to be the order of \(O(1)\), compared with the (possibly) tremendous width or depth of the network.
 We refer to this property as the ``Spectrum Concentration'' of the Jacobian matrix, that is different from the similar concept of ``Dynamical Isometry''~\cite{Saxe2013Exact} demanding that \textit{all} singular values remain close to \(1\).